Zjx402/Kea2/README.md

 ## Intro

 Kea4Fastbot is a novel, automated UI testing tool for mobile apps which is able to fuse *scripted tests* and *fully automated GUI fuzzing*.
-It aims to combine the strengths of human knowledge (encoded and customized by the scripted tests) and random fuzzing (powered by automated UI testing tools).
+It aims to combine the strengths of human knowledge on app business logics (encoded and customized by the scripted tests) and random fuzzing (powered by automated UI testing tools).

 > Kea4Fastbot, a successor of [Kea](https://github.com/ecnusse/Kea), is inspired by many valuable insights, advices and lessons from experienced industrial practitioners.
 Kea itself is a UI testing tool based on the idea of [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing) for finding functional (logic) bugs in mobile apps, in addition to crashing bugs.